GoogleCloudPlatform/bigquery-utils/views/audit/README.md

 big_query_elt_audit_log_v2 is a view that simplifies querying BigQueryMetadata script-related log, operating for new logs [(BigQueryAuditMetadata)](https://cloud.google.com/bigquery/docs/reference/auditlogs/rest/Shared.Types/BigQueryAuditMetadata)

 How to use **query_audit_v2**
-1. Before **query_audit_v2** can be utilized, there must be at least one table with audit data from Stackdriver Logging.
-One way to generate this data is to connect Stackdriver Logging with BigQuery.
-In Stackdriver Logging, click the downwards facing arrow next to the text box, and switch to advanced mode.
+1. Before **query_audit_v2** can be utilized, there must be at least one table with audit data from Cloud Logging.
+One way to generate this data is to connect Cloud Logging with BigQuery.
+In Cloud Logging, click the downwards facing arrow next to the text box, and switch to advanced mode.
 Paste the filter below to get the latest version of logs, and click submit:
 **protoPayload.metadata.@type="type.googleapis.com/google.cloud.audit.BigQueryAuditMetadata"**
 3. Click on "Create Sink" at the top of the page, and choose BigQuery.
 4. In "Create Sink", name your sink, indicate what dataset you want the table to be created in.
 It is recommended to have "Use partitioned tables" checked as this will store logs in one daily partitioned table.
 Leaving this unchecked will result in many tables being created, one for each day, and your queries will be subject to the following limitations: https://cloud.google.com/bigquery/docs/querying-wildcard-tables#limitations